DIRECTLab/carla-energy-consumption/input/README.md

     - `driveline_efficiency`
     - `braking_alpha`

+    For defaults, leave fields blank or do not include them.

 - [untracked_agents.csv](untracked_agents.csv) is a CSV for the `-u` option in [multitracking.py](multitracking.py).
 It follows the same pattern as [tracked_agents.csv](tracked_agents.csv).